 After the pandemic, the ball is mostly in the sellers' court.
 There are more buyers than sellers, giving less negotiation room to home buyers.

 According to some rough stats, residential prices are expected to rise by 4-6% in 2021.
-It is speculated that people within the country would keep on relocating and buying houses to boost the real estate sector further.
+It is speculated that people within the country would keep on relocating and buying houses to further boost the real estate sector.

 On the contrary, based on past real estate market trends, it is also believed that the market would remain the primary investment option in 2021.